-Characterizing the allometric and allometry-free shape variation in the cranium of Australian murine rodents has provided a useful context to recent suggestions that allometric shape variation is a biomechanics-driven process (Mitchell et al., 2024b).
-Our study supports the predictions of this framework in several ways.
-One, a CREA pattern emerges as just one out of several patterns that are well-explained by established biomechanical hypotheses, highlighting the overall strong impact of biomechanics on cranial shape.
-Two, size appears to be only a constraint where stabilizing selection for a particular cranial function – in our case, the highly specialised gnawing apparatus of rodents - is apparent, and disappears where changes in cranial function or diet are consistent with a change of selective regime; similar deviations are seen in rodents with substantial change in mastication musculature (for example, hystricomorphs) or where extreme dietary shifts occur, such as in worm-specialists like Paucidentomys .
-One important insight is that some patterns of postural adaptation, in our case relating to facial tilt, appear to be integrated with a common allometric line, producing a shared evolutionary shape pattern for the majority of the diverse sample. (such as in worm-specialists like Paucidentomys; Esselstyn et al., 2012)This highlights how CREA itself is well-explained as an emergent property of several sub-patterns; separating these will be an important step towards a more nuanced assessment of allometric patterning in the mammalian cranium.
+Characterising the allometric and allometry-free shape variation in the cranium of Australian murine rodents has provided a useful context to recent suggestions that allometric shape variation is a biomechanics-driven process among many (Mitchell et al., 2024b).
+Most importantly, CREA emerges as an important explanation for cranial integration, but assessments of size-free variation reveal it as just one out of several patterns that are well-explained by established biomechanical hypotheses.
+Another important insight is that some patterns of postural adaptation, in our case relating to facial tilt, appear to be integrated with a common allometric line, producing a shared evolutionary shape pattern for the majority of the diverse sample.
+However, deviations from the allometric line and OU-patterned residual variation also support suggestions that size is only a constraint where stabilising selection for a particular cranial function is apparent.
+This explains why, among the many homogenous cranial shapes of rodents, striking deviations occur with biomechanical changes e.g. in mastication musculature (for example, hystricomorphs) or extreme dietary shifts occur (such as in worm-specialists like Paucidentomys; Esselstyn et al., 2012).
+Our results thus highlight how CREA is well-explained as an emergent property of several sub-patterns, which can differ among clades depending on a range of scaling.
+This makes observations of CREA by themselves of limited use for understanding the evolution of cranial shape in mammals.
+Adding the nuance required for assessing craniofacial allometry and other biomechanical processes in mammals will therefore pose a challenge for future studies of cranial shape variation.

 References